thanosan23/Online-Food-Retailer/README.md

 # Online-Food-Retailer

+## Demo
+You can view the demo here: https://youtu.be/aTwDE3vNrCg

 ## Product Description
 Online food retail can be hugely beneficial for farmers, offering a much higher share of the